elopezga/matter-dom-plugin/README.md

 > A plugin for [matter.js](https://github.com/liabru/matter-js/)

-This plugin aims to bring dom rendering for the Matterjs physics engine.
+The matter-dom-plugin aims to bring dom rendering for the Matterjs physics engine.
 Objects are created in a html-first declarative way so that the application logic and view are seperate.

 ## Features

 - DOM renderer
 - DOM bodies (declarative HTML)
 - Mouse constraint for DOM
+- Dom body composites

 ## Install